snegitha413/DBMS-Mini-Project/README.md

  3) Demonstrate how your local programs run over ODBC to access DB
  4) Access MySQL DB using a simple PHP script

-In this project  Wamp server is used for database.
+In this project  Wamp server is used for database , jupyter notebook for python .
 Refer ppt for connections.